Last Updated: June 5, 2026

 Scheduling from the Start or Finish.

-Selecting project calendar.
+Selecting the project calendar.

 Project Options